qualisys/paf-opensim-example/README.md

-# Qualisys PAF – OpenSim example
+# Qualisys PAF â€“ OpenSim example

 ## Getting started
 To download this example project to your computer, you can either:

 * [Click here](https://github.com/qualisys/paf-opensim-example/archive/refs/heads/main.zip) to download it as a zip file.
-<br>_— or —_
+<br>_â€” or â€”_
 * Clone this repository to your computer.

 ## Video Tutorial
-A video tutorial is available in the repository, providing an overview of how to use the PAF – OpenSim example.
+A video tutorial is available in the repository, providing an overview of how to use the PAF â€“ OpenSim example.
 Please note, the video may become outdated in the future, but it still offers useful guidance if you encounter complications while converting *.c3d files to *.trc and *.mot files.

 ## Preparing Qualisys Data for OpenSim Processing
 ### Preparation